“Exercise is really for the brain, not the body.

 Like adults, kids experience what it means to fuse their mind, body and breath and begin to benefit by building strength, flexibility and feeling great inside.
 Yoga is not affiliated to any religion or belief system.
 It is a science; not a religious path.
 Yoga is for you, about you and in you – the person experiencing a union of body, breath and mind.

-In a typical children’s yoga class, they get to bend, stretch, balance, breathe, twist, and turn upside-down.
+In a typical kid’s yoga class, they get to bend, stretch, balance, breathe, twist, and turn upside-down.
 They get to hear language like “calm your mind”, “use your eyes to focus”; “look for your inner eye”.
 They get to challenge themselves by seeing how long they can lie still for in savasana, or balance like a strong and powerful tree.

 The range of yoga exercises – from dynamic standing poses to those that require balance and focus – help children to channel their natural energy into creating healthy and flexible minds and bodies.
 Simple breathing exercises can either calm children down or increase their energy levels when they are feeling tired.